William Hicks (Indian Army officer)

-In 1861 he became captain, and in the Abyssinian expedition of 1867–1868 was a brigade major, being again mentioned in dispatches and given a brevet majority.
+In 1861 he became captain, and in the 1868 Expedition to Abyssinia was a brigade major, being again mentioned in dispatches and given a brevet majority.
 He retired with the honorary rank of colonel in 1880.

-He then entered the service of the Egyptian government, who controlled the Sudan.
-He led the Egyptian army that was completely defeated in the Battle of Shaykan, in which he was killed and decapitated.
+He then entered the service of the Egyptian government, who controlled Sudan.
+He led the Egyptian army that was defeated at the Battle of Shaykan, in which he was killed and decapitated.

 Service to the Khedive

 After the close of the 1882 Anglo-Egyptian War, he entered the Khedive's service and was made a Pasha.
 In 1881, Sudan was controlled by Egypt; Muhammad Ahmad proclaimed himself Mahdi and began conquering neighboring territory and thus threatening the precarious Egyptian control of the territory.
 Early in 1883 Hicks went to Khartoum as chief of the staff of the army there, then commanded by Suliman Niazi Pasha.
-Camp was formed at Omdurman and a new force of some 8000 fighting men collected—mostly recruited from the fellahin of Arabi's disbanded troops, sent in chains from Egypt.
-After a month's vigorous drilling Hicks led 5000 of his men against an equal force of dervishes in Sennar, whom he defeated, and cleared the country between the towns of Sennar and Khartoum of rebels.
+Camp was formed at Omdurman and a new force of some 8,000 fighting men collected—mostly recruited from the fellahin of Arabi's disbanded troops, sent in chains from Egypt.
+After a month of vigorous drilling Hicks led 5,000 of his men against an equal force of dervishes in Sennar, whom he defeated, and cleared the country between the towns of Sennar and Khartoum of rebels.